supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/poly2bitmap/README.md

 ### Settings

-- **classes** — Select classes to convert polygons to bitmaps.
+- **Classes** — Select classes to convert polygons to bitmaps.
 If no classes are selected, all objects will be preserved.
+Only `polygon` shapes are allowed.

 ### Example.
 Convert `road` class polygon to bitmap